Business Writing AdviceBusiness, Writing, Advice

 What Your Daily Professional Communication Reveals About You

 Noted American author Mark Twain, knew better than most how powerful communication can be.
 In fact, here is his advice concerning word choice in communicating: The difference between the right word and the almost right word is the difference between lightning and a lightning bug.
 And he was right.
-Choosing the right words based on context, audience and purpose separates effective communicators from ineffective ones across the board at every level of every business enterprise.
+Choosing the right communication style based on context, audience and purpose separates effective communicators from ineffective ones across the board at every level of every business enterprise.

 What this means is that communicating with others is a nuanced art.
 In order to do it correctly, you have to understand that words have layers of meaning and those meanings can change, depending on audience and context.
 In such, a smart communicator always considers his or her context (setting), intent and audience before choosing which words to use and the way in which to use them.
 This type of approach to communication makes the act more powerful, more efficient and more beneficial for you or your career.